 Fine Bread - Corn

 It includes a number of sweet bread options.
 Each version of Pan Fino has a different design, each one handmade.
 The Mexican baker is creating different designs using his best tools from Mexican fine pastry recipes.
-To make Pan Fino, the dough is rolled into a diamond shape and filled with a sugar dough made of sugar, vanilla, water, flour, and butter.
+To make Pan Fino, the dough is rolled into a diamond shape and filled with sugar dough made of sugar, vanilla, water, flour, and butter.

 Fine Bread - Horn

 The second design of Pan Fino is the Horn.
 The Horn is one of the most popular options, although it has a similar flavor to the other members of the Pan Fino family.
-If you are wondering what it tastes like, it is one of the mildest breads on the list and has a sweet flavor.
+If you are wondering what it tastes like, it is one of the mildest bread on the list and has a sweet flavor.
 The texture is chewy, similar to that of a cinnamon bun.

 Fine Bread - Leo